kb-dk/newspaper-ninestars-QA-suite/docs/Documentation.md

 errors, if any.

 The schema for the XML file can be found here [Schema](xsd/qaresult).
-Note that the current version of the tool is a little lax in it's use of <component> and <type> values.
-These values will be controlled in a later version of the tool.
+Note that the current version of the tool is a little lax in it's use of &lt;component&gt;, &lt;type&gt; and &lt;description&gt; values.
+These values will be reviewed and improved in a later version of the tool.

 Examples of output can be found here: [Success](examples/qaresult-success-example.xml) and [Failure](examples/qaresult-failure-example.xml)